 While you’re logged in to your Facebook account, explore the “Settings” menu.

-Select every item in the menu — from “Privacy” to “Ads” — and read the descriptions of the available options and update your settings where possible to limit the info you put out there, and the extent to which you authorize Facebook to share it with others.
+Select every item in the menu — from “Privacy” to “Ads” — and read the descriptions of the available options.
+Then, update your settings where possible to limit the info you put out there, and the extent to which you authorize Facebook to share it with others.

-What’s your take on the Facebook/Cambridge Analytica saga?
+What’s your take on the latest Facebook scandal?
 Sound off below or on our Facebook page.
 (Just make sure to change your privacy settings first!)